ulfschneider/ulfschneider.github.io/_pages/xg.md

 --
 Photographic neutral densitiy filters allow to take pictures with long exposures.
 The Lee Big Stopper for example has a darkening effect of 10 f-stops.
 By leveraging this you can take a picture, that would need an exposure of 1/8 seconds without a filter, with a new exposure of 128 seconds by using the filter.

 Every neutral density filter has a production tolerance which results in deviations of the darkening effect.
 A Big Stopper may have an actual darkening effect of 10.5 f-stops which will lead to an exposure of 181 seconds instead of the theoretical 128 seconds.
-Achim Sieger is pointing that out in his great blog post.
+Achim Sieger is pointing that out in his great [blog post](http://www.achim-sieger.de/en/exposure-calculation-for-the-lee-big-stopper/).

 Solution
 --
 The calibration process allows you to include those production tolerances for each filter that you are using.
-Because long expoures take long you often can not make many experimental pictures in the essential photographic situation.
+Because long exposures take long you often can not make many experimental pictures in the essential photographic situation.
 The Exposure Guide helps you to save valuable time in those moments, because the images you take will have the right exposure from the start.

 Calibrate
 --